Charly1357/rent/README.md

 - [Tabulata](https://pypi.org/project/tabulate/):this was used to display data in tables.
 - [Pandas](https://pypi.org/project/pandas/):this was used to store and analyse survey data using data frames.
-- [time](https://pypi.org/project/python-time/)You can use the time module in your Python scripts to work with time.
-You can do actions such as retrieving the current time, waiting during code execution, and measuring the efficiency of your code.
+- [time](https://pypi.org/project/python-time/)This was used to work with time.
+This was used for waiting during code execution.
 - [Gspread](https.//doc.gspread.org/en/v5.12.0/):this is the API for Google sheets,which stores
 the survey data
 - [Gitpod](https://www.gitpod.io):this was used to write,commit and push the code to GitHub
+- [GitHub](https://github.com/):this was used to store the project
+- [Heroku](https://id.heroku.com/login):this was used to host and deploy the finished project